Marianne Garneau describes the limited effectiveness of strikes under the National Labor Relations Board system.

 Where do we go from here?

 Strikes can nonetheless be powerful, of course: it remains the case that withholding production is the greatest tool workers have.

-Strikes are most effective when they contain an element of surprise, when they employer does not see them coming, or when they skirt the framework described above.
-Quickie strikes and sit-downs can resolve a problem before things even escalate to appealing to NLRA infrastructure.
+Strikes are most effective when they contain an element of surprise, when the employer does not see them coming, or when they skirt the framework described above.
+Quickie strikes and sit-downs can resolve a problem before things even escalate to appealing to the labor relations infrastructure (grievances, lawyers, arbitration).
 Fairly spontaneous, mass strikes do frighten and intimidate employers and tilt things in workers’ favor.